ananace/ruby-grafana-matrix/README.md

 Run the resulting container, and mount `config.yml` inside of it:

-`docker run -v $PWD/config.yml:/app/config.yml --name grafana-matrix ruby-grafana-matrix:latest`
+`docker run -v $PWD/config.yml:/app/config.yml --name ruby-grafana-matrix ruby-grafana-matrix:latest`

 If running the container on the same host as Grafana, you can attach them to the same Docker network and use the container name in the Grafana webhook URL.